tracim/tracim/doc/frontend/tables.md

 }
 ```

-The `row => row` accessor function let you choose which data will be passed to the cell.
+The `row => row` accessor function is used to choose which data will be passed to the cell.
 If I wanted to only use the `age` field,
 I'd have to set the accessor function to `row => row.age`.
-Setting it to `row => row` gives you access to the whole object.
+Setting it to `row => row` gives access to the whole object.

-An additional field: `filter` can be added, we'll cover this later.
+An additional field: `filter` can be added, we'll cover it later.

 ---

 #### Step 4

 For now the column renders an empty header and cell.
-It's time to define a proper header!
+It's time to define a proper header.

 ```javascript
 import { createColumnHelper } from '@tanstack/react-table'